khirmas67/Prediction_Of_Heart_Failure/README.md

 -  plots are used to understand data distributions and relationships and identifying trends.

-### Assessing the Performance of Machine Learning Algorithms for Heart Failure Classification
+### Assessing the Performance of Machine Learning Algorithms

 In this project, the aimed was to identify the most effective machine learning model for solving a classification problem- The prediction of Heart Failure.
 The selection process involved training and evaluating four popular algorithms: **Random Forest**, **Logistic Regression**, **K-Nearest Neighbors (KNN)**, and a **Neural Network**.
 These models were chosen because they represent a diverse range of machine learning paradigms, offering different strengths and trade-offs in terms of accuracy, interpretability, and computational complexity.